Fiber AI email-to-person endpoint example

 Frequently Asked Questions

-Short Answer: Yes, Fiber can often resolve personal emails to a work identity and profile.
+Short Answer: Yes, Fiber AI can resolve both work and personal emails into a person profile.

 Details: